nuxt-community/auth-module/docs/providers/laravel-sanctum.md

 }
 ```

-**NOTE:** It is highly recommanded to use proxy to avoid CORS and same-site policy issues:
+**NOTE:** It is highly recommended to use proxy to avoid CORS and same-site policy issues:

 ```js
 {